We are progressing with plans to close Lady Anne level crossing and install a bespoke, accessible footbridge in its place.

-This study is being carried out to enable major railway improvements between Dewsbury and Leeds as part of the Transpennine Upgrade – such as faster, more frequent and more reliable trains – which the continued use of Lady Anne level crossing would restrict.
+This brings us one step closer to enabling major railway improvements between Dewsbury and Leeds as part of the Transpennine Route Upgrade (TRU) – such as faster, more frequent, greener and more reliable trains.

-We are also generally aiming to eliminate safety risks by removing level crossings where possible and creating a safer railway.
+This is also part of Network Rail’s plans to eliminate safety risks by removing level crossings where possible and creating a safer railway.

-The results of a recent resident and community group survey revealed that 61% would welcome a new footbridge if the crossing was closed to enable significant railway improvements, whilst 33% expressed a desire to keep the level crossing open.
-Key concerns regarding a potential new footbridge focussed on privacy, aesthetics and accessibility issues, which we would like to assure you will be factored into the next stage of our planning.
+We started consultation for an alternative crossing for Lady Anne Level Crossing in Summer 2020.
+The results of a resident survey revealed that 61% would welcome a new footbridge if the crossing was closed to allow for significant railway improvements, whilst 33% expressed a desire to keep the level crossing open.
+Key concerns regarding a potential new footbridge focussed on privacy, aesthetics, and accessibility issues.

-We’re investing £100m to improve level crossing safety.
+We’re investing £100m to improve level crossing safety on the railway.

 There are around 6,000 level crossings in Britain – a legacy of a railway built 150 years ago when there were fewer and slower trains, and no cars on the road.
 We have a national safety awareness and improvements programme investing in closing and upgrading level crossings, alongside a safety awareness campaign aimed at specific user groups.